-7 Steps for Tired Moms to Have More Energy
+7 Energy Boosters for Tired Moms

 Sleep for 7-8 hours a night.

-Tired moms need to get plenty of rest, but many times we get busy and stay up too late.
-We have to make getting rest a priority.
+Tired moms need to get plenty of rest, but many times we let ourselves get busy and stay up too late.
+We have to make getting sleep a priority.
 If you stay up too late, start by just going to bed 15-20 minutes earlier for one week.
 Then, the next week add go to bed 15-2o minutes earlier.
 Continue this process until you reach your optimum sleep hours and feel rested when you get up.

 How will you know you have enough sleep?
-Usually you will wake up about the same time every day without an alarm clock and feel awake and rested.
+Usually, you will wake up about the same time every day without an alarm clock and feel awake and rested.
 As you go through your day, you will feel more energy.

 Drink Plenty of Water